 This building, now occupied by Gap Personnel, was originally the hall of the Loyal Flint Castle Lodge of Oddfellows.
 It was formally opened in March 1894.
 It was built on part of the land of Trelawny House, home of the wealthy Muspratt family at the time.

 Richard Muspratt was one of the founders of the Muspratt Bros & Huntley company, whose chemical works opened in 1852 and produced sodium carbonate alkali for the textile, soap, glass and other industries.
-Richard was mayor of Flint for many years and died in 1885.
+Richard (pictured right from his portrait in the town hall) was mayor of Flint for many years and died in 1885.

 Two of his descendants also became mayors.
 One of them, Sidney Knowles Muspratt, was made an honorary member of the local lodge in a ceremony at the Oddfellows’ Hall in 1897.